 Plus, there may be health implications to consider.
 "We're really not sure what kind of health complications may arise from a long-term state of ketosis (i.e., years and years) if any," says Pritzker.
 And it's not just that.
 "One reason a person may want to stop keto dieting is if their lipid panel worsens," notes Haley Hughes, R.D.
 "If a person who is at a high risk for heart disease is eating increased amounts of saturated fat and sources of cholesterol while consuming less fiber from whole grains, beans, fruits, and starchy vegetables, they may see increased cholesterol levels."
 There are also special concerns for those with type 1 diabetes and people taking insulin, who might not be a good fit for long-term keto dieting, she says.
-(Related: Healthy But High-Carb Foods You Can't Have On the Keto Diet)

-Lastly, the reason for going off keto could be as simple as having reached your goal—weight loss, performance, or otherwise—and being ready to get back to eating carbs.
+Lastly, the reason for getting off keto could be as simple as having reached your goal-weight loss, performance, or otherwise-and being ready to get back to eating carbs.
 Regardless of why you want to stop following the keto guidelines, there are some key things you'll need to know ahead of time.

 How to Come Off Keto the Right Way

 Have a plan.
 "One of the biggest problems with dieting altogether (whether keto or another diet) is that when you stop, what do you do next?" says Pritzker.
 "Most people just end up going back to the way they ate previously, which wasn't working for them before, so why would it work now?"
 This is especially true if you went on keto for weight-loss purposes.
 "Your best bet is to have a plan as to what you're going to eat and how you're going to start incorporating carbs back into your diet."
 If you're not sure what your goals are now or how to accomplish those goals with your diet, check in with a dietitian.
-(BTW, here's why the anti-diet is the healthiest diet you could ever be on.)

 Get familiar with portion sizes.
 "As with any strict diet, transitioning back into your normal eating style can be difficult," says Keri Glassman, R.D., C.D.N., founder of Nutritious Life.
 "After restricting your carbs for so long, you're more likely to overdo them once you allow yourself to have them again."
 The first few times you eat carbs post-keto, look to see what one serving size is and stick to that.